 Community Swift Night Out

+Community Swift Night Out is back this year, and it’s the perfect socially-distanced way to participate in Houston Bird Week 2020!
 At dusk, Chimney Swifts begin circling roosting locations.
 They then swoop into their roosting locations and can be counted as they enter the chimneys.

 We’ll spread out across the city at various sites where we think Chimney Swifts may be roosting—at large silo-style chimneys and in specially-designed Chimney Swift towers.